- Quality of Life & Wellness»

 Caped Crusaders: Bats Are Environmental Good Guys

 We all have that relative—however distant—who manages to sully the family's good name through their mischief and misdeeds.
-For the world's 1,200 or so species of bats, it's their vampires bat cousins, spread throughout Latin and South America.1
+For the world's 1,200 or so species of bats, it's their vampire bat cousins, spread throughout Latin and South America.1

 While only three bat species actually feed on blood, their habits have spawned centuries of myths and misinformation.2 As a result, people fail to comprehend that bats are actually the good guys.
+(Let that sink in for a minute.)

 Heroes that they are, bats are wise and willing to share with us humans three important life lessons.
 In return, they hope we won't continue to hold the entire bat family responsible for a few rogue members.
 (Can you identify?)